How to Choose the Right Socks

 Runners need good fitting footwear with zero play between foot, sock, and shoe.
 Running socks should wick moisture, protect from chafing and blisters, and stay right where you want them.

 All our Run socks provide a performance fit and breathable mesh to keep your feet cool wherever your run may take you.
-These socks will protect your foot, heel, and ankle from friction mile after mile.
+These sports socks will protect your foot, heel, and ankle from friction mile after mile.

 We've got a whole post breaking down how to choose the run socks for you.